Portraits of American Bikers | Inside Vintage Outlaw Motorcycle Culture | Riding Vintage

 Portraits of American Bikers: Inside Looking Out

-These photographs hold a special meaning to Roberts, not only because they were taken by her Father, but also because they represent an important part of her childhood.
-You see, when Miteff joined the the Outlaws in 1965, Roberts was 6 years old.
-For those four years, those "Outlaws" were her extended family.
-Weekend long parties and Club members constantly in and out of the Miteff's home made for an exciting place to grow up.
+These photographs held special meaning for Beverly Roberts not only because they were taken by her father, but because they also preserve an important part of her childhood.
+When Jim Miteff joined the Outlaws in 1965, Roberts was six years old.
+For the next several years, club members moved constantly through the Miteff household, and weekend-long gatherings made the home a lively and unusual place to grow up.

 Beverly Roberts with her Mother on her Father's Panhead